Read customer stories

 Considering that an average user receives nearly 114 emails a day and an estimated 5,000 branded messages per day, competition for attention is definitely stiff.

 Usually, marketers pay ad networks to show content targeted at user demographics based on data that networks collect from data aggregators, also known as third-party data.
 This is the case with Google Ads, Facebook Ads, and Twitter.
 We use the data they aggregate from other sources to target our ads.

-Now these networks allow marketers to upload their own data, or first-party data, to create custom segments for targeting.
+Now these networks allow marketers to upload their own data, or first-party data, to create custom segments for targeting (and fully realize the value of their data).
 Marketers who have already been collecting data about their users from other channels, like web, mobile and social, are ready to reap the benefits.

 And for those who haven’t…no sweat.
 There’s always the opportunity to start collecting first-party data today.
 Remember: The more we know about our users, the better we can reach out to them.
 Web advertising isn’t going anywhere anytime soon.

 Google Ads and Facebook Ads recently made their lookalike modeling available to all users.
 It lets you create segments from their third-party data that hone in on the kind of users that you’d like to target.

 Now that the networks allow uploading first-party data, using what you know about your best users can improve this data science functionality.

 According to a Google Analytics case study, behavior-based user segmentation helped one organization reach a 69% increase in post-click sales.

 Using what you know works best to acquire new users and sales much sooner in your customer experience or funnel.

 Lookalike Modeling: A very accessible form of Lookalike Modeling, from networks like Google Ads and Facebook Ads, lets you reach new users who are likely to be interested in your business because they’re similar to your best users.

 There are various ways to do this, as each marketer’s tech and analytics stack differs from another’s.
 A great start would be to make sure you keep tabs on the following channels, if they apply to your brand: